Harvard Logo

 Harvard Emblem

 Harvard’s emblem is in the Garamond font.
 Thin, elongated letters with serifs look very harmoniously against the background of the heraldic shield and unwound ribbon.
-The letter “R” has a gracefully exposed foot, and the letter “V” repeats the Latin sign of victory.
+The letter “R” has a gracefully exposed foot, and “V” repeats the Latin sign of victory.

 Harvard Symbol